 You need to dig out interesting and intricate details about your buyers to make your Buyer’s Persona look realistic.
 Research is the key to form archetypes of your buyers.

 There are two ways to collect data:

-Primary Research involves conducting Interviews or holding incentive based surveys over google forms, emails or calls.
+Primary Research involves conducting Interviews or holding incentive-based surveys over google forms, emails or calls.
 Head start to your data collection could be your existing contact base or taking feedback of your sales team.
-You conduct interview of your consumers, taking referrals and even through a third-party.
+You conduct interviews with your consumers, taking referrals and even through a third party.
 Some companies use websites like Survey Monkey to keep a track of their existing customers.